alyjee/alyjee.github.io/_drafts/kafka-a-system-optimized-for-writing.md

 ## Meet The Team Who Built The Dream

-There are almost 30 people's in the team who have built KAFKA uptil now and they are listed as commiter on Apache KAFKA's commiters list.
+There are almost 30 people's in the team who have built KAFKA uptil now and they are listed as commiters on Apache KAFKA's commiters list.
 Visit this link to have a  look at the awesome people.

 [Apache KAFKA Commiters](https://kafka.apache.org/committers)